Rice Owls football

 The Rice Owls football program represents Rice University in the sport of American football.
-The team competes at the NCAA Division I FBS level and compete in the American Athletic Conference.
+The team competes at the NCAA Division I FBS level and compete in the American Conference.
 Rice Stadium, built in 1950, hosts the Owls' home football games.
 Rice has the second-smallest undergraduate enrollment of any FBS member, ahead of only Tulsa.

 History

 Rice fielded its first football team in 1912, not long after opening its doors.
 Three years later, it joined the Southwest Conference as a charter member.

 For the better part of half a century, Rice was a regional and national powerhouse.
 However, by the early 1960s, Rice found it increasingly difficult to field competitive teams.
 For most of its tenure in the SWC, it was one of only four private schools in the conference, and by far the smallest in terms of undergraduate enrollment.
 However, by the latter part of longtime coach Jess Neely's tenure, Rice found itself competing against schools ten times or more its size, and often had more freshmen than Rice had total undergraduates.
 From 1964 to 1991, Rice had only one overall winning season, and only finished as high as third in SWC play once.

 Fred Goldsmith took over as head coach in 1989, and led the Owls to a 6-5 overall record and a tie for second place in 1992, their best finish in 28 years.
 However, a 61–34 loss to in-city rival Houston kept them out of their first bowl game in 31 years.
 Goldsmith left for Duke in 1993 and was succeeded by former Clemson coach Ken Hatfield, who tallied only three winning seasons in 12 years.
 While the Owls were bowl-eligible in those three years, they didn't receive bowl bids due to their small alumni and fan base.

 Todd Graham became head coach in 2006, and led the Owls to their first bowl game in 35 years, the 2006 New Orleans Bowl.
 He left after only one year and was succeeded by David Bailiff, who took the Owls to three bowl games in 11 years, including their first 10-win seasons in half a century.